getify/You-Dont-Know-JS/up & going/ch3.md

 Promises are a time-independent wrapper around a "future value," which lets you reason about and compose them regardless of if the value is ready or not yet.
 Moreover, they effectively solve the IoC trust issues by routing callbacks through a trustable and composable promise mechanism.

-Generators introduce a new mode of execution for JS functions, whereby the generator can be paused at `yield` points and resumed asynchronously later.
+Generators introduce a new mode of execution for JS functions, whereby the generator can be paused at `yield` points and be resumed asynchronously later.
 The pause-and-resume capability enables synchronous, sequential looking code in the generator to be processed asynchronously behind the scenes.
 By doing so, we address the non-linear, non-local-jump confusions of callbacks and thereby make our asynchronous code sync-looking so as to be more reason-able.

 But it's the combination of promises and generators that "yields" our most effective asynchronous coding pattern to date in JavaScript.
 In fact, much of the future sophistication of asynchrony coming in ES7 and later will certainly be built on this foundation.
 To be serious about programming effectively in an async world, you're going to need to get really comfortable with combining promises and generators.